How to rebuild your credit

 An important first step in rebuilding your credit is having a plan.
 And while every person’s situation is different, there are some helpful strategies to consider.

-Here are eight tips that could help you rebuild your credit.
+Here are nine tips that could help you rebuild your credit:

 1. Review your credit reports

-Your credit scores are affected by a number of factors, including your credit history.
+Your credit scores are affected by numerous factors, including your credit history.
 On their own, reviewing and monitoring credit doesn’t help rebuild credit.
 But knowing what’s on your credit reports will help you figure out exactly where you stand.

 A good first step is visiting AnnualCreditReport.com to request free credit reports from each of the three major credit bureaus: Equifax®, Experian and TransUnion®.
 If there are errors on your reports, they could negatively affect your credit scores.
 But you have the right to dispute errors or incomplete information on your reports.